FreedomTechWorks/FreedomTechWrap/README.md

-# FreedomTechWrap
+# Freedom Tech Wrap
-Temporary Location for the FreedomTechWrap Script
+Place for preparing and archiving episode information for producing the podcast.